MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-shared-computer-activation.md

 If the Microsoft 365 Apps are already installed and you want to enable shared computer activation, there are three options to choose from.
 A re-installation is not required.
 The device must be rebooted in order to apply the change.

 - Use Group Policy by downloading the most current [Administrative Template files (ADMX/ADML) for Office](https://go.microsoft.com/fwlink/p/?linkid=626001) and enabling the "Use shared computer activation" policy setting.
 This policy setting is found under Computer Configuration\\Policies\\Administrative Templates\\Microsoft Office 2016 (Machine)\\Licensing Settings.
+- Use Registry Editor to add a string value (Reg_SZ) of SharedComputerLicensing with a setting of 1 under HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Office\\ClickToRun\\Configuration.
+- Download and run the [Microsoft Support and Recovery Assistant](https://aka.ms/SaRA_OfficeSCA_Docs).

   > [!NOTE]
   > Microsoft 365 Apps for business doesn't doesn't support the use of Group Policy, so you'll need to use another method to enable shared computer activation.
-- Use Registry Editor to add a string value (Reg_SZ) of SharedComputerLicensing with a setting of 1 under HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Office\\ClickToRun\\Configuration.
-- Download and run the [Microsoft Support and Recovery Assistant](https://aka.ms/SaRA_OfficeSCA_Docs).
+  > If a user already activated the Microsoft 365 Apps before Share Computer Activation was enabled, you have to [reset the activation](https://docs.microsoft.com//office/troubleshoot/activation/reset-office-365-proplus-activation-state) to allow SCA to work.

 After Microsoft 365 Apps is installed, you can [verify that shared computer activation is enabled](troubleshoot-shared-computer-activation.md#Enabled) on that computer.